 - by self-referring, which means they come straight to us and don’t go to Centrelink first

 We work alongside people with depression to discover their interests, strengths and abilities.
-We also identify any skills gaps and can offer people with depression nationally recognised training through EPIC Education Assist, our Registered Training Organisation (RTO #41218), or through other RTOs if needed.
+We also identify any skills gaps and training courses to help people with depression reach their employment goals.

 We know what it takes to help a person with depression find a job they love.
 If you would like to find out more about our services, contact us today.